 Finding an inmate is a little more difficult than finding a prison.
 It’s a matter of public record, but you’ll have to have some specific information to pull it up.
 Just as for other searches, it’s recommended you start first with Google.
 You might get lucky and find the person in your search because most local newspapers publish arrest records regularly.
 If nothing pops up there, you’ll have to move on to more specific methods.

 If you know the state the inmate is in, you can go to the state’s correctional facilities website, following the previous instructions.
 Almost every state has a clear link on the front page to search for an inmate.
 But some states require you to have an inmate number in addition to a name.
 If you don’t have this information, you can call the facility and ask.
 You can usually give them the inmate name and date of birth to find out whether they are there.
 What you have to keep in mind, though, is that you won’t be able to see a mugshot over the phone, so it’s possible that someone else has the same name and birthdate.

 If you need quick results and would rather skip all the red tape, you can use a much easier way to find an inmate.
-For example, instead of doing a broad Travis County inmate search, you can simply use a service designed specifically for finding people.
+For example, instead of doing a broad Travis County inmate search, you can simply use a service designed specifically for finding people in any in any prison or correctional center like Hampden County Sheriff (MA).
 In fact, this type of service will give you a lot more information than you can get from any of the other methods.
 You can find out things such as possible phone numbers, address history, relatives, and public records.